NickMcConnell/AngbandPlus/O-readme.txt

 variants of Angband possible.

-     Oangband 0.5.0 adapts a large amount of code from Angband 2.8.5-2.9.1
+     Oangband 0.5.0 adapts a large amount of code from Angband 2.8.5-2.9.1.

+     Oangband 0.5.1 was producing in collaboration between Leon Marrick and Bahman Rabii.

-     Expect another full version (more than bug-fixes) in the first half of 2001.
+     Expect another full version (more than bug-fixes) in late 2001.

 Bahman Rabii